Most Southern California Fireworks Shows Quietly Canceled

 Most fireworks shows are highly publicized in the weeks leading up to the Fourth of July, but this year, events were simply labeled “cancelled” in online event listings or removed without explanation.

-In some cases, such as the Grand Park + Music Center, the festivities are being moved online.
+In some cases, such as the Grand Park + Music Center and the city of Fontana’s fireworks show, the festivities are being moved online.
+Newport Dunes has confirmed they will also host a virtual fireworks show, but only for their resort’s guests.
 The city of Riverside is considering a similar move.

-Local law enforcement agencies, such as Carson and Oxnard have increased patrols and are on heightened alert for the discharge and sales of illegal fireworks.
+Local law enforcement agencies, such as Carson, Oxnard and Pomona, have increased patrols and are on heightened alert for the discharge and sales of illegal fireworks.
 Fireworks of any kind are illegal throughout much of the region because of the high wildfire danger.
 But some cities allow for the sale and use of “safe and sane” fireworks.